dntstck/blog/cm5/cm5-unveiled.md

 processing, and support, as well as the option of having a graphical interface if I ever choose to use it.</p>
 <h4 id="final-thoughts"><em>Final Thoughts</em></h4>
+<p>Exploring the Compute Module 5 has been an exciting adventure,
+and I look forward to uncovering even more potential and seriously unlocking its power.
+I highly recommend them to anyone who is interested in Linux, Pi, embedded systems, etc. I wouldn't suggest them to a novice,or someone with little experience so if this is you, I'd start out with a Pi 4 or Pi 5 first.

+Until next time, Dru xo</p>
 <h5 id="compute-module-5-specifications"><strong>Compute Module 5
 Specifications:</strong></h5>
 <ul>